-Are you wondering if you need a plumber right away or if the problem can wait a little while longer?
+Are you wondering if you need an emergency plumber right away or if the problem can wait a little while longer?
 This is a common question for homeowners to have.
 After all, what if something seems like a minor issue, but it turns into a real mess that’s twice as expensive to fix?
 Not to worry—these are some times when you can be sure it’s critical to call a plumbing expert without delay.

 A Burst Pipe

 If a pipe has burst in your home, stop reading and contact an emergency plumber immediately.
 Depending on the situation, it doesn’t take very long for gallons and gallons of water to flood your home.
 Water can cause damage to furniture, flooring, cabinets, and even your home’s insulation and wood framing.
 If you know how to shut the water off, do that first.
 Otherwise, give us a call at Palo Alto Plumbing, and move your valuables and electronics to a safe area.

 It goes without saying that sewage is a health hazard.
 If you have a backup, talk to an emergency plumber right away.
 A backup in the sewer line can be caused by things like invasive tree roots, a break in the pipe, or some kind of blockage.
 A sewage backup is inconvenient but it can also be dangerous.
 Raw sewage emits fumes and can spread pathogens.